kav-institute/ddmdn/README.md

 ---
 <a name="datasets"></a>
 ### Datasets
-We use pedestrian trajectory data from multiple popular road traffic and survaillance datasets.
+We use pedestrian trajectory data from multiple popular road traffic and surveillance datasets.

 #### Raw Data:
 Below we list the publications and raw data sources: